 EOS has additionally received funding from institutional American Venture Capital firms, and if you’re aware of Coinbase’s morale, you know they’re focused on emphasizing regulation and legitimacy; so with traditional backing, an EOS listing on Coinbase may not be far away.

-Plus500 is a global financial firm with a broad range of market and trading products in cryptocurrencies, commodities, and traditional currencies.
-The exchange is fairly popular in Australia but is unfortunately not available in the UK or the US.
-The exchange is a regulated contracts for difference (CFD) broker, which allows you to utilize margin to trade representations of cryptocurrencies and other assets, rather than purchase the actual assets themselves.
-This allows for complex trading, and also allows for profiting not only on price increases but also sharp declines.
-Purchasing EOS on Plus500 can be confusing, so we’ll guide you through the process.
+Plus500 is a global CFD broker with a broad range of market and trading products in cryptocurrencies, commodities, and traditional currencies.
+The broker is fairly popular in Australia and the UK but is unfortunately not available in the US.
+The broker is a regulated contracts for difference (CFD) broker only, which allows you to utilize margin to trade representations of cryptocurrencies and other assets, rather than purchase the actual assets themselves.
+This allows for complex trading, and also allows for profiting not only on EOS price increases but also sharp declines.
+Trading EOS on Plus500 can be confusing, so we’ll guide you through the process.

 Step 1: Registration

-First, you’ll need to register with Plus500.
-You can do this by navigating to the site, and pressing the “Start Trading Now” button which is highlighted in blue around either the center of the Plus500 landing page as shown below or on the top right corner of the navigation bar.
+First, you’ll need to register with Plus500 by clicking here.
 If you’re new and want to try out a demo account first, you can do so by clicking “Try DEMO Account Free” – the process is relatively the same, except you’ll be able to start trading without any account verification.

 Step 2: Verification

-For a preliminary account, you just need email verification, however, to actually buy EOS and start trading, you’ll need a bit more information.
+For a preliminary account, you just need email verification, however, to actually trade EOS, you’ll need a bit more information.
 That includes the following:

 - Valid ID (Passport or equivalent identification card)